Yash-Gawai/Semi-auto-web-scraper/README.md

 Alert 1 is only shown when "Hurry only 1 item left!" is shown on the website.
 Alert 2 is only shown when the item is out of stock for the default pincode that the browser autocompletes when you have signed in on Flipkart.

-Both the alert become None items when they are missing.
+Both the alerts become None items when they are missing and the csv lists the field as "None".

 When either one is present, the script notifies the user by mailing them.